 Carefully pour water over the guinea pig avoiding its head from getting wet.
 Add a small amount of shampoo and then rinse off thoroughly.

-After the bath, carefully remove your guinea pig from the water and dry off with a thick towel.
-Ensure you guinea pig is thoroughly dry before placing back into a clean cage.
+After the bath, carefully remove your guinea pig from the water and dry it off with a thick towel.
+Ensure your guinea pig is thoroughly dry before placing back into a clean cage.

 What to do with a smelly guinea pig that hates bath time